itsokk/about/README.md

 # My personal website
-If you find a bug or you just wanna improve something, don't hesitate to submit a PR/issue!
+If you find a bug or you just want to improve something, don't hesitate to submit a PR/issue!